Shoyu808/lead-the-way/README.md

 ## *About the html/css*

-When I received the html/css files this is how it looked before I cleaned the file.
+### This is a screenshot of how the html/css files looked before I cleaned the file.

 #### *Html file*
 ![Image-of-html](https://github.com/Shoyu808/lead-the-way/blob/main/assets/images/Screenshot%20(4).png?raw=true)